 This time we decided to drive as long as possible for as cheaply as possible.
 This is because we were towing a high sided trailer, plus had the car and a roof box full of stuff and we weighed approximately 3.5 tonnes!
 We were forced to drive much slower than we normally would.

-The only difference with this route is that we no longer have our beautiful dog and thus didn’t need to stop for pee breaks with him.
+The only difference with this route is that we no longer have our dog (but do have 3 cats) and thus didn’t need to stop for pee breaks with him.

 Because of the trailer, the crossing fee was significantly more than we usually pay.
 Had we not had the trailer we could have saved up to £270 on this crossing fee.